GUIDELINES FOR AUTHORS

 Information about Authors

-Provide the full names of all authors, their affiliations and ORCID numbers and email addresses.
+Provide the full names of all authors, their affiliations and ORCID numbers.
 The exact address of the corresponding author must also be provided.

 Title of Article